 Students will further develop and refine clinical skills of the advanced psychiatric nurse and represents the final clinical experience area of psychiatric mental health nursing in the Master's of Nursing graduate program.
 The purpose is to focus on specific populations such as the elderly, chronically mentally ill, rural populations, and substance abusers, and to explore nursing strategies and methods of practice specific to the population.

 This doctoral-level course will introduce students to principles and processes of evidence-based practice.
-The course will review processes for identifying current best evidence, including formulation of a clinical question, systematic review of the literature, critical evaluation of individual studies, data extraction, and synthesis of pooled data to determine the level of evidence associated with specific clinical interventions.
+The course will review processes for identifying current best evidence, including formulation of a clinical question, systematic review of the literature, critical evaluation of relevant literature, and formulating a draft DNP project proposal based on the evidence.

 DNP practicum builds upon master's level advanced nursing competencies by supporting the DNP students' transition to expert doctoral nursing practice and students' achievement of AACN DNP Essentials and DNP-APRN Competencies.
 Students are expected to advance to a higher level of expertise and demonstrate leadership in practice and scholarship.